Thymus serpyllum, T. vulgaris

 Low growing, hardy perennial ground cover with small, fragrant leaves topped with lavender flowers in summer.
 Known as both Mother-of-Thyme and Creeping Thyme, by either name it is an excellent, ornamental edible to plant between stepping stones, or edge herb and vegetable gardens.
 Mother-of-Thyme is an excellent container plant; creates cascading carpets of irresistible fragrance and color.

 The best culinary thyme, with a high essential oil content, and a spicy, pungent flavor.
 Use summer thyme to flavor meat, poultry, and fish.
-Plants grow 6-12 inches tall, with a more upright stance than most thymes.
+Plants grow 6-12 in. tall, with a more upright stance than most thymes.
 Easy to grow in pots, or herb garden.
 Winter hardy to zone 6, summer thyme can be grown as an annual everywhere.
 Packet is ⅛ gram, about 500 seeds.